 Many people feel that using a solicitor is all they need.
 A solicitor is there to give you legal advice.
 In mediation, the mediators role is to help you make decisions between you and to consider the emotional and practical issues as well as the legal process.
 Talking face to face is never easy, especially when you are coming to terms with the loss of your relationship and how best to manage a major transition which not only affects each of you but may also profoundly affect your child or children.

 In order for you to get the best emotional and practical support, you may find it helpful to consult a counsellor, life coach, family consultant, accountant, financial advisor or mortgage consultant to work with you prior to, alongside or after your mediation process has concluded.
-Investing in your own emotional health whilst you are going through this difficult process can pay dividends in the short and long term.
+Taking care of your emotional health whilst you are going through this difficult process is vitally important.

 A significant number of people who have relationship issues find their emotional health is negatively impacted.
 This can cause anxiety, depression, suicidal thoughts and these emotions can cause physical symptoms making you feel unwell.
 Turbulent times can create a period of uncertainty and isolation and counselling can provide a safe and confidential space for you to talk through your feelings in a supportive environment.
 Talking with a professional who is not directly involved in your day to day life may help you obtain coping strategies.
 I find that clients who are also seeing a counsellor are often able to move forward, find insight and understanding to be able to respond better to their situation which can also make the mediation process more valuable for them.

 A counsellor may help you explore whether there is a way of working through your issues and moving forward as a family or helping you manage a separation.
 You can find a counsellor or psychotherapist close to you by searching online at www.counselling-directory.org.uk or the find a therapist website directly at www.itsgoodtotalk.org.uk